ninavantiel/tree_sdms/README.md

 code run with Python 3.8.13, Google Earth Engine, gsutil, ...

 ## Prepare data
-`config_dict.py` contains variables to share across all scripts, such as paths to earthengine files and directories.
-These variables can be accessed from a python script with `from config_dict import *; config_dict_get("VARIABLE_NAME")` or from a bash script with `python config_dict.py VARIABLE NAME`
+`config.py` contains variables and functions to share across all scripts, such as paths to earthengine files and directories.
+These are imported with `from config import *`.

 - input data

 ## Run modelling pipeline for species of interest

-### Sample covariates
+### 1) Sample covariates
 Get model covariate values for species occurence locations

 - Run bash script `1_run_sample_covariates.sh` to run python script `1_sample_covariates.py` for each species in `species_list.csv`
+ - Modify grid size and number of concurrent processors to use in `1_sample_covariates.py`
-- Run bash script `1_upload_sampled_covariates.sh` to upload locally saved csv files to earthengine
+- Run bash script `1_upload_sampled_covariates.sh` to upload locally saved csv files to earthengine via GCSB

-Modify minimum number of points per species to run sampling script, grid size and number of concurrent processors to use in `1_sample_covariates.py`
+  - Adapt the path to your GCSB and to the earthengine directory for sampled data (should match `sampled_data_dir` in `config.py`)

-2) Prepare occurences
+### 2) Prepare occurrences
+Format species occurrence with sampled covariate values, specifically aggregating points to the pixel level, removing all-null points and formatting covariate values

+- Run bash script `2_run_occurrence_preparation.sh`to run python script `2_occurrence_preparation.py` for each species in `species_list.csv` for which the covariate values have already been sampled and the occurrence preparation script has not yet been run.

-3) Compute range of interest
+### 3) Compute range of interest

-4) Model cross-validation
+### 4) Model cross-validation

-5) Final model and mapping
+### 5) Final model and mapping